Growing Cauliflower | Faux Mashed Potatoes

 - Start by locating a space in your garden that you want to plant your cauliflower in.
 Ideally, a place that has full to partial sun is best for cauliflower.

-- Dig a small hole that is bigger than your potting seedling size.
+6. Dig with a hori hori knife or small shovel a small hole that is bigger than your potting seedling size.
 You can also work in a scoop of compost in the planting hole to also.

 Where is the Best Place to Grow Cauliflower